 Paper forms are available from schools on request.
 Completed paper forms should be returned to the school.

 If you are moving house, evidence of your new address must be sent to the school .
-Proof of exchange of contracts or a signed tenancy agreement will normally be accepted.
+Proof of exchange of contracts or a signed tenancy agreement, along with evidence that you have surrendered your current property, such as proof of sale or that the rental agreement has ended will normally be accepted.
 The processing of your application may be delayed until the required address evidence is received.
 The County Council may investigate the residence details you provide.
 An offer of a place may be withdrawn if you provide false information.

 For UK service personnel, with official proof of posting to Hampshire and a relocation date, a Unit postal address, a quartering address or future home address will be accepted as the address for the application.
 This evidence must be sent to the preferred school.
 The processing of your application may be delayed until the required evidence is received.